-- 4.13 Following the SREP, including both a review of the ICAAP and any further interactions with the firm, the PRA will normally set the firm an ICG, advising the firm of the amount and quality of capital that the PRA considers the firm should hold to meet the overall financial adequacy rule in Internal Capital Adequacy Assessment 2.1. - 4.14 The PRA will set ICG for firms which must comply with the overall financial adequacy rule in Internal Capital Adequacy Assessment 2.1 on a consolidated basis.
-The PRA may decide not to set ICG on an individual basis to members of a group where firms are able to demonstrate that capital has been adequately allocated among subsidiaries and that there are no impediments to the transfer of capital within the group.
-This does not absolve individual firms or members of the group of their obligation to comply with the overall financial adequacy rule in Internal Capital Adequacy Assessment 2.1, which applies to all firms on an individual basis whether or not it also applies to the firm on a consolidated basis. - 4.15 Where the PRA gives ICG to a firm it will generally specify an amount of capital (Pillar 2A) that the firm should hold at all times in addition to the capital it must hold to comply with the CRR (Pillar 1).
+5.16 Where the PRA sets a firm-specific Pillar 2A capital requirement it will generally specify an amount of capital (Pillar 2A) that the firm should hold at all times in addition to the capital it must hold to comply with the CRR (Pillar 1).
 It will usually do so by stating that the firm should hold capital of an amount equal to a specified percentage of the firm's Pillar 1 RWAs (the total risk exposure amount calculated in accordance with Article 92(3) of the CRR), plus one or more static add-on in relation to specific risks in accordance with the overall Pillar 2 rule in Internal Capital Adequacy Assessment 3.1.
-The PRA expects firms to meet Pillar 2A with at least 56% CET1 capital, no more than 44% additional Tier 1 (AT1) capital and no more than 25% Tier 2.
-For these purposes, firms should follow the provisions on the definition of capital set out in the Definition of Capital part of the PRA Rulebook and Supervisory Statement 7/13.(1) - 4.16 It is for firms to ensure that they comply with the overall financial adequacy rule in Internal Capital Adequacy Assessment 2.1.
-If a firm holds the level of capital recommended as its ICG that does not necessarily mean that it is complying with the overall financial adequacy rule.
-Deviation by a firm from the terms of the ICG given to it by the PRA does not automatically mean that the firm is in breach of the overall financial adequacy rule or that the PRA will consider the firm is failing, or likely to fail, to satisfy the Threshold Conditions (TCs).
+The PRA requires firms to meet Pillar 2A with at least 56% CET1 capital, no more than 44% additional Tier 1 (AT1) capital and no more than 25% Tier 2.
+For these purposes, firms should follow the provisions on the definition of capital set out in the Definition of Capital Part of the PRA Rulebook and Supervisory Statement 7/13.40 automatically mean that the firm is in breach of the overall financial adequacy rule or that the PRA will consider the firm is failing, or likely to fail, to satisfy the Threshold Conditions (TCs).
 However, firms should expect the PRA to investigate whether any firm is failing, or likely to fail, to satisfy the TCs, with a view to taking further action as necessary.